anler/PHP-Paginator/README.md

-# PHP-Paginator, an extensive paginator library for PHP
+# PHP-Paginator, an extensible paginator library for PHP

 PHP-Paginator is a simple library.
 It's inspired by the Django's pagination and this [tutorial][2], following the best practices from the [Symfony2][1] community.